hetznercloud/hcloud-cloud-controller-manager/README.md

 ```bash
 go test $(go list ./... | grep e2etests) -v -timeout 60m
 ```
-The tests will now run and cleanup itself afterwards.
+The tests will now run and cleanup themselves afterwards.
 Sometimes it might happen that you need to clean up the project manually via the [Hetzner Cloud Console](https://console.hetzner.cloud) or the [hcloud-cli](https://github.com/hetznercloud/cli) .

 For easier debugging on the server we always configure the latest version of the [hcloud-cli](https://github.com/hetznercloud/cli) with the given `HCLOUD_TOKEN` and a few bash aliases on the host: